Exercising Seniors Need Strength, Not Pain

 Basic aerobic exercise is also important.
 “If you have access to a pool, water aerobics is a great form of exercise for seniors,” says Schafer.
 “In particular, seniors with arthritis can benefit because it takes stress off their joints.
 You can do much more in the pool than on land, and you are less likely to injure yourself in the water.”

 Another good aerobic exercise for people with arthritis is cycling.
 “Cycling relieves your joints of stress,” says Schafer.
 “But you have to make sure you adjust your bike correctly.
-At the bottom of your pedal stroke, your knee should be straight.
+At the bottom of the pedal stroke if you place your heel on the pedal your knee should be straight or very slightly bent.
 If your knee is still bent, you need to raise the seat.”

 If weights, swimming and cycling sound too intimidating to you, walking can be just as beneficial – especially if you are just starting to become active.
 “Walking is the safest and easiest exercise,” says Schafer.
 “If you have not exercised in many years, start with walking and work your way up.”